xHire/electrumx/docs/PEER_DISCOVERY.rst

 Other server implementations may not have implemented the peer discovery protocol yet.
-Whilst we transition away from IRC, in order to keep these servers in the connected peer set, software implementing this protocol should provide a way to occasionally connect to IRC to pick up stragglers only advertising themselves there.
+Whilst we transition away from IRC, in order to keep these servers in the connected peer set, having one or two in the hard-coded peer list used to seed this process should suffice.
+Any peer on IRC will report other peers on IRC, and so if any one of them is known to any single peer implementing this protocol, they will all become known to all peers quite rapidly.